ibishof/GO_Elite2/README.md

 1)"fileName"  This is the name of .csv table that contains protein/gene names. (**set by user**)

-2)"filePath" This sets the working directory. (**set by nephele?**)
+2)"filePath" This sets the working directory.

 3)"outFilename"  This is the name of the folder where the data will be saved.
 Current this is set up to be file/path/outfilename .
-Not sure how exactly this will work in the context of nephele. (**set by nephele?**)
+Not sure how exactly this will work in the context of nephele.

 4)"GOeliteFolder" the location of the GO-elite.py file. (**constant**)